MarcL/marclittlemore.com/src/posts/2022/01-january/2022-01-30-adding-eleventy-gravatars.md

 ## Creating a Gravatar URL

-A [Gravatar image URL](https://en.gravatar.com/site/implement/images/) is created by creating an MD5 hash of the email you want to use.
-We can use the Node.js `crypto` module to do this.
+A [Gravatar image URL](https://en.gravatar.com/site/implement/images/) is created by calculating an [MD5 hash](https://en.wikipedia.org/wiki/MD5) of the email you want to use.
+We can use the Node.js `crypto` module to easily generate this.

-We need to ensure that the email address we pass to the hashing function is cleaned up.
+We should ensure that the email address we pass to the hashing function is cleaned up.
 We can remove any leading or trailing spaces and make it lowercase.
-That will ensure it creates an identical hash if someone accidently calls it with a different case.
+That will ensure it creates an identical hash if someone accidently calls it with a different case or some extra whitespace.

 Finally, we need to return a Gravatar URL with the hash appended to it.